cryptocompose/cryptocompose/README.md

 1. Dynamic configuration is generated
 2. Source repositories are downloaded or upgraded (some of them just point to binaries, todo improve)
-3. Data is initialized (wallet seed, etc.)
+3. Data is initialized (wallet seed, letsencrypt cert, etc.)

 When you run `start.sh`